San Antonio, Texas

 Urgency: Future

-* WHERE...A portion of central Texas, including the following
+* WHERE...Western Central Texas, including the following counties.

-counties, Bell, Comanche, Coryell, Hamilton, Lampasas and Mills.
+Bell, Bosque, Comanche, Coryell, Hamilton, Lampasas, McLennan, and

 * IMPACTS...Excessive runoff may result in flooding of rivers,